irhafidz/Indonesia_TBGraph/submission_plan.md

 ## Part 2 ”Information Sciences journal (deadline 30 June 2026)

-This should be your **main submission** and the most complete scientific version of TBGraph.[cite:357]
+This should be your **main submission** and the most complete scientific version of TBGraph.
 Here you should fully realize the pipeline shown in your methodology figure: ontology-guided schema, graph construction from BPJS tables, graph learning, explainability, and equity interpretation.

 ### Information Sciences paper target structure